 In fact, a content strategy is likely to be no strategy at all without an editorial workflow guiding the sails – rather, it will just be one piece of content being published after another, with no real structure linking them all together to help you achieve your goals.

 We fear that this is most likely the case for a lot of businesses out there.
 Although today, according to ‘Content Marketing in the UK 2017’ – the latest report from the Content Marketing Institute – a massive 87% of UK organisations use content marketing, far fewer are clear about what they are trying to achieve with the practice.
+A content workflow is often used too, but lack of familiarisation and/or heavily relying on editorial workflow management software dilutes may dilute the quality of the content.

 (Image source: contentmarketinginstitute.com)